Vehicle guidelines can be found below.

 - Wheel needs to be supported as it was originally engineered.
 Eg: A bike wheel needs to have axle supported both sides ie: like a bike fork

 - Split pins/washer setups are NOT acceptable

 There will be a brake test.
 Brakes must hold vehicle under load ie: being pushed from rear by scrutineer.

-- No cable brakes on front wheels.
-(These brakes can favour one side under load and make vehicle pull to one side).
+- No cable brakes on front wheels, with the exception of three wheeled vehicles .
+(These brakes can favour one side under load and make vehicle pull to one side)

 - Rear cable brakes ok